 A leak in the supply or return lines can suck dirty air into the ducts and blow it directly into your home.
 On several occasions, we have performed inspections where the only real problem was that the HVAC system was sucking in unfiltered air.

-We’ve discovered disconnected supply and return ducts, loose and leaking joints between sections of ductwork, holes chewed into flex ducts by rodents, rodents—dead and alive—inside ductwork, missing air filters and covers, unsealed ductwork, and more.
+We’ve discovered disconnected supply and return ducts, loose and leaking joints between sections of ductwork.
+We have seen missing air filters and covers, and unsealed ductwork.
+We have even seen holes chewed into flex ducts by rodents, rodents—dead and alive—inside ductwork.

-A particularly bad situation is one in which there is a leak in the return ducts and the air filters are located in the floor or walls inside the conditioned space.
+In a particularly bad situation, air filters are located inside the floor or walls inside the home, and there is a leak in the return ducts.
 In this case, airflow is slightly restricted by the filters.
 Like water, air will take the path of least resistance.
 Unfiltered air from the crawl space will be drawn directly into the return ducts.
-This dirty air is then heated or cooled and blown directly back into the living space through the supply ducts.
+This dirty air is then heated or cooled, and blown directly back into the living space through the supply ducts.

 Improperly sealed and leaking returns and supplies are more common in older homes, but newer homes are not immune to these problems.